Book cover

 }

-After this refactoring, the function became smaller and with a clearer logic, thanks to using a return command to exit immediately once the searched value has been found.
-The flag variable found was then removed.
+After this refactoring, the function became shorter and cleaner, due to the use of a return statement to exit immediately once the searched value is found.
+As a result, the flag variable found has been removed.

-There are also refactorings to simplify conditional commands.
+There are also refactorings designed to simplify conditional statements.
 One of them is called Replace Conditional with Polymorphism.
-To understand it, consider a switch command that returns the value of a student’s research grant, depending on the student’s type:
+To understand it, consider a switch statement that returns the value of a student’s research grant, depending on the student’s type:

 case "undergraduate":